19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Ditto

-508

-Act caused by inducing a person to believe that he will be rendered an object of divine displeasure

-Shall not arrest without warrant

-Ditto

-Bailable

-Imprisonment for one year, or fine, or both

-Ditto

-509

-Uttering any word or making any gesture intended to insult the modesty of a woman, etc.

-Ditto

-Summons

-Ditto

-Ditto

-Ditto

-[Deleted by Act 5 of 2015 wef 01/04/2015]

 CHAPTER XXIII — ATTEMPTS TO COMMIT OFFENCES

-511
+512(1)

-Attempting (where no express provision is made by the Penal Code or by other written law) to commit offences punishable with imprisonment or fine or with a combination of such punishments (other than imprisonment for life), and in such attempt doing any act towards the commission of the offence
+Attempting (where no express provision is made by the Penal Code or by other written law) to commit offences punishable with death or imprisonment for life

+May arrest without warrant

+Warrant

+Not bailable

+Imprisonment for 20 years, and fine, or caning

+512(2)

+If the attempted offence is punishable with any punishment or combination of punishments other than death or imprisonment for life

 According as to whether the offence is one in respect of which the police may arrest without warrant or not

 According as to whether the offence is one in respect of which a summons or warrant shall ordinarily issue

-According as to whether the offence contemplated by the offender is bailable or not
+According as to whether the offence attempted is bailable or not

-The punishment provided for the offence, provided that any term of imprisonment shall not exceed one-half of the longest term provided for the offence
+The punishment provided for the offence, except that the court is not bound to impose any specified minimum sentence or mandatory minimum sentence of imprisonment, or fine or caning

 The court by which the offence attempted is triable

-511

-If the attempted offence is punishable with imprisonment for life

-Ditto

-Ditto

-Ditto

-Imprisonment for 15 years

-Ditto

 OFFENCES AGAINST LAWS OTHER THAN THE PENAL CODE